Compost is the single most important supplement you can give your lawn or garden.

 The biggest challenge for small-scale backyard composting is finding enough carbon-rich materials to balance the regular input of nitrogen-rich materials from kitchen scraps.
 Enter autumn leaves!
 These carbon-rich wonders are perfect for adding to your compost throughout the year.
 Just rake them up and save in bags placed near the compost for year-round contributions.

 Even if you live in an apartment or other urban location, you can still reduce your organic waste and produce your own compost for potted plants, balcony planters, or your plot in the local community garden.
 There are several different methods for composting indoors which are odor-free and compact enough for even small apartments.
 For more information about these and other indoor composting methods, read our article: How to Compost in an Apartment

 A liability in composting is the unexpected introduction of new weed seeds to your garden.
-This is caused by slow or incomplete composting that didn’t generate enough heat to kill any and all weed seeds.
+This is caused by slow or incomplete composting that didn’t generate enough heat to kill weed seeds.
 Weed seeds in compost are a nuisance because once the compost is transferred to your garden beds, the compost acts to fertilize the weeds and make them even more persistent!
 With home compost bins or piles, the way to eliminate weed seeds is twofold:

 - Make sure your compost is hot enough.

-Reach your hand into the center of the pile – it should be almost too hot for comfort.
-Specifically, the temperature should be 130 – 150 degrees F. It takes about 30 days at 140 degrees to kill all weed seeds.
+Specifically, the temperature should be 130 – 150 degrees F. It takes about 30 days at 140 degrees to kill weed seeds.

 - Mix your pile.